-During new student orientation, the UCF Police Department partners with the Office of First Year Experience to speak with students and their families about social behavior, crime prevention, and services offered by the UCF Police Department.
-Students and parents receive information about preventing property crimes such as theft and vehicle burglaries, self-defense classes, the safety escort program, and more.
-After the presentation, parents have the ability to speak to UCF police officer's one-on-one.
+During new student orientation each semester, the UCF Police Department partners with the Office of First Year Experience to speak with students and their families about social behavior, crime prevention, and services offered by the department.
+Students and parents receive information about preventing property crimes such as theft and vehicle burglaries, self-defense classes, and more.
+After the presentation, parents have the ability to speak to UCF Police officers one-on-one.
 UCF's employees are the campus' greatest assets against crime.
 Employees are asked to report suspicious people and activity to police immediately, as well as assist students in need of police or medical attention.